riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 - It was difficult for me to tell who is talking some of the time.
 I think I could tell the difference between Holden and Elie and all the women, but the male board members (e.g. Tim and Rob) were difficult to tell apart.
+- I'd like to thank GiveWell for being transparent enough to release (most of) the audio of their board meetings.
+As far as I know, this is quite a rare thing to do for an organization.

 [GiveWell's board meeting page][gw], which also links to the audio as well as attachment PDFs.